percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/index.md

 !!! hint alert alert-success "Tip"
     To change the parameters of a previously-added service, remove the service and re-add it with new parameters.

-## Remove services for PMM monitoring
+## Remove services from PMM monitoring

 You must specify the service type and service name to remove services from monitoring.